Wedding Website Guide

 Is it rude to only offer digital RSVPs?

-Modern data shows that even older generations find mobile forms easier than finding a post office.
+In our experience, even older generations often find mobile forms easier than finding a post office.
 However, to be inclusive, it is a best practice to offer a phone number or email address for "technical assistance" for those who are less tech-savvy.

 How do I handle plus-ones on the form?